jasonliu2050/project/README.md

 ### Resources
 Your repository should include the following:

-- Python script for your analysis
+- Python script for your analysis: project.py
 - Results figure/saved file
 - Dockerfile for your experiment
 - runtime-instructions in a file named RUNME.md